 Please note, changes and errors occasionally occur.
 You must check the price of your chosen holiday at the time of booking.

-We reserve the right to increase / decrease and correct errors in advertised prices at any time before your holiday is confirmed.
-We will advise you of any error of which we are aware and of the then applicable price at the time of booking.
+The principal reserves the right to increase or decrease and to correct errors in both advertised and confirmed prices at any time before your holiday is confirmed.
+We will advise you of any error of which we are then aware and of the then applicable price at the time of booking.

 5. Sailing Experience/Qualifications

-When making a booking we require details of your previous sailing experience.
-It is a requirement of any booking that you provide us with accurate and complete information regarding your experience and sailing qualifications.
-Materially inaccurate or incorrect information may result in the cancellation of your cruise in whole or in part (in which case the cancellation charges in clause 8 will apply) and/or the need for us to provide a member of our staff as skipper, the cost of which will be borne by you.
+When making a booking the principal will require details of your previous sailing experience.
+It is a requirement of any booking that you provide accurate and complete information regarding your experience and sailing qualifications.
+Materially inaccurate or incorrect information may result in the cancellation of your cruise in whole or in part (in which case the principal’s cancellation charges will apply) and/or the need for the principal to provide a member of staff as skipper, the cost of which will be borne by you.

-It is a legal requirement that all of our yachts must have two adults over eighteen years of age aboard the yacht whilst at sea and all persons aboard whilst at sea must be named on the ship’s papers.
-We reserve the right to put you ashore if you are not so noted.
+It is a legal requirement that all yachts must have two adults over eighteen years of age aboard the yacht whilst at sea and all persons aboard whilst at sea must be named on the ship’s papers.
+The principal will reserve the right to put you ashore if you are not so noted.